 Load Time Test Results:

-Based on the load time test, it seems like developers got the need for speed message and blasted the blubber off their code.
+Based on the load time testing, it seems like developers received the need for speed message and blasted the blubber off their code.

-To be thorough, we also measured the SumoMe's average load time with all three of its social sharing apps activated (Share, Image Sharer and Highlighter).
-The data load nearly doubled (367.4 kB to 523.8 kB) and it's average load time increased from 1187.3 ms to 1270 ms.
+To be thorough, we also measured Sumo's average load time with all three of its social sharing apps activated (Share, Image Sharer and Highlighter).
+The data load nearly doubled (367.4 kB to 523.8 kB) and it's average load time increased by a further 110 ms.

 Finally, as you might've guessed, the native buttons are unacceptably slow.
 Compared to almost any social sharing plugin out there, native button design customization, layout optionality and performance don’t come close.
 The test shows that native buttons are not a viable social sharing solution for your website.

-When it comes to WordPress social sharing plugins, everything from freemium installs to monthly memberships are available.
+When it comes to WordPress social sharing plugins, everything from freemium installs to monthly memberships is available.

 But do your free options provide enough functionality and will your paid options be worth the price?